neondatabase/website/content/docs/reference/compatibility.md

 ## Roles and permissions

-Neon is a managed Postgres service, so you cannot access the host operating system, and you can't connect using the Postgres `superuser` account like you can in a standalone Postgres installation.
+Neon is a managed Postgres service, so you cannot access the host operating system, and you can't connect using the Postgres `superuser` account.

 Roles created in the Neon console, CLI, or API, including the default role created with a Neon project, are granted membership in the `neon_superuser` role.
 For information about the privileges associated with this role, see [The neon_superuser role](/docs/manage/roles#the-neonsuperuser-role).